Shape-morphing architected sheets with non-periodic cut patterns: Influence of the design parameters on the out-of-plane deformation of non-periodic sheets

 \section{Influence of the design parameters on the out-of-plane deformation of non-periodic sheets}

-Figure~\ref{fig:gradedparameters} and Figure~\ref{fig:gradedparameters2} provide information on the influence of $\delta$ and $t$ on the doming of an elastic sheet.
-Figure~\ref{fig:gradedparameters} is discussed in detail in the main manuscript.
+Fig.~\ref{fig:gradedparameters} and Fig.~\ref{fig:gradedparameters2} provide information on the influence of $\delta$ and $t$ on the doming of an elastic sheet.
+This information is also reported in a concise way in Fig.~\ref{fig:graded}(c,d).
 Note that these shapes have been obtained by 1) pulling the specimen by hand up to a desired stretch value, 2) nailing it to a wooden board, 3) pinching the center of the specimen to trigger out-of-plane buckling.
-This guarantees that all the images in Figure~\ref{fig:gradedparameters} and Figure~\ref{fig:gradedparameters2} are obtained with consistent loading conditions.
+This guarantees that all the images in Fig.~\ref{fig:gradedparameters} and Fig.~\ref{fig:gradedparameters2} are obtained with consistent loading conditions.
 It also ensures that, if two stable solutions exist for a certain stretch value, we jump on the one that corresponds to out-of-plane deformation.
 For these reasons, the critical buckling stretches observed in experiments made with tensile test apparati are bound to differ from the results shown here.

 In addition to the comments in the main text, we here discuss the influence of $\delta/t$.
 When $t$ is decreased below the in-plane hinge width $\delta$, the out-of-plane (rather than the in-plane) bending of the hinges becomes favorable: this translates into the formation of localized crease patterns~{\cite{Rafsanjani_PRL_2017,Rafsanjani_SCIROB_2018}}.
 In our case, this behavior introduces local undulations superimposed to the global three-dimensional profile and concentrated near the loading sites.
-This is shown in Figure~\ref{fig:gradedparameters2}(c).
+This is shown in Fig.~\ref{fig:gradedparameters2}(c).